jpetazzo/jpetazzo.github.io/_posts/2013-11-17-flynn-docker-paas.markdown

 ### Bestiary of Service Appliances

-Here are some of those service appliances.
-Hopefully that will make the concept a bit clearer.
+Here are some of the service appliances.
+The first two implement "Layer 0", and everything else is "Layer 1".

 **Lorne** is the host service.
 There will be one instance of it on each host in the cluster.
 It interfaces with Docker.
 If I understand correctly,